-Project registration reviewers are responsible for reviewing all registrations created by their organization.
+Project registration reviewers are responsible for reviewing all project registrations within their organization.
 They will typically have a management role in the translation department of an organization and will know about the translation projects that are being undertaken.

 Reviewers will receive periodic emails with the subject: Project Registration Report for [name of organization]